CluedIn-io/Cluedin-Docker-Local-Deployment/README.md

 ### Problem with networking (such as Windows container does not talk to Linux containers?)

-If you have multiple active network, make sure to the disable the unused one.
-It seems, for some reason, Docker seems to give a higher value to cable network (even if cable is not plugged in) over Wifi.
+If you have multiple active network, make sure to disable the unused one.
+It seems, for some reason, Docker seems to give a higher value to cable network (even if network cable is not plugged in) over Wifi.

 On Win10 Pro: Control Panel\Network and Internet\Network Connections and disable the ones that are not used.